zorael/kameloso/README.md

 * Under `HKEY_CURRENT_USER\Console`, create a `DWORD` named `VirtualTerminalLevel` and give it a value of `1`.
 * Alternatively in Powershell: `Set-ItemProperty HKCU:\Console VirtualTerminalLevel -Type DWORD 1`
-* Alternatively in cmd.exe: `reg add HKCU\Console /v VirtualTerminalLevel /t REG_DWORD /d 1`
+* Alternatively in `cmd`: `reg add HKCU\Console /v VirtualTerminalLevel /t REG_DWORD /d 1`

 Otherwise use the `--monochrome` setting to disable colours, or compile a non-`colours` configuration.

 Terminal output will be broken in Cygwin terminals without compiling the aforementioned `cygwin` configuration.
-Here too Powershell and `cmd` consoles are unaffected and can be used with any configuration.
+Powershell and `cmd` consoles are unaffected.

-When run in such Cygwin terminals, the bot cannot gracefully shut down upon Ctrl+C. Any changes to configuration will have to be otherwise saved prior to forcefully exiting thus.
+When run in such Cygwin terminals, the bot will not gracefully shut down upon hitting Ctrl+C. Any changes to configuration will thus have to be otherwise saved prior to forcefully terminating like that.

 ## Posix